UnixJunkie/omlr/README.md

 # omlr

-OCaml wrapper on top of R to perform Multiple Linear Regression
+Multiple Linear Regression in OCaml using owl